The graphic above shows the longest examples for each type of tunnel. See below for more details.

 Longest tunnel slide

 And finally...
-London's most sinuous attraction has opened, a helical slide from the 74 metre viewing platform of the Orbit Tower.
+London's most sinuous attraction, a helical slide from the 74 metre viewing platform of the Orbit Tower.
 The twirly fun-tunnel runs for 178 metres, supposedly making it the longest tunnel slide in the world.
 It takes 40 seconds to ride.
 How to get tickets.

 All photos by the author.
 Orbit illustration by Bblur Architects.